rylew2/portfolio-rylew/content/blog/nextjs-portfolio.md

   - react
 ---

-More coming soon...
-(March 2021)
+<blockquote>More coming soon...
+(March 2021)</blockquote>

-We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.
+It's best to use **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.

 You can use Static Generation for many types of pages, including: